Duel Blackjack: The Wildest Live Blackjack Table in the World

 How Duel Blackjack runs

 The dealer must hit on 16 or less and stand on 17 or more.
-Players have the usual moves: hit, stand, double, split, insurance when the dealer shows an Ace, surrender for half your main bet, and an optional cashout that lets you claim part of your stake mid-hand based on the cards on the table.
+You get the full set of moves: hit, stand, double, split, insurance when the dealer shows an Ace, surrender for half your main bet, and an optional cashout that lets you claim part of your stake mid-hand based on the cards on the table.

 Standard table limits look like this: